wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/classify-protect-sensitive-information.md

 :::image type="content" source="../media/phase4-alerts.png" alt-text="Screenshot showing how to monitor for alerts":::

-You can investigate a file-related alert to better understand what caused the alert to be triggered.
-Or you can dismiss an alert that you determine can be ignored.
+You can investigate a file-related alert to better understand what caused it to be triggered.
+Or you can dismiss an alert that you determine could be ignored.
 You can also export your alerts to a CSV file for further analysis.